After being locked up for more than a year, you probably can’t wait to pack your bag and hit the road. Well, the pandemic is not yet over.

 For some of usgetting up early in the morning can be a struggle sounds like a torture doesn’t it?
 Most of us can relate, if you are not an A-PERSON, why not try and challenge yourself?
 How many times you promise yourself you are going to do your exercise but nothing happens.
 Lol!
 Is it true?
 Don’t make some excuses that gyms are closed.
 You can do it at home!
 Be motivated to rise each morning.
 Maintain a healthy lifestyle.
 It gives us more energy and boosts a good mood.
 In the end this will just benefit ourselves.

-READING Tired of reading news about covid 19.
-Everytime you open your social media and scroll down you read how many people get infected all over the world and deaths every day.
+READING Tired of reading news about Covid-19.
+Every time you open your social media and scroll down you read how many people get infected all over the world and deaths every day.
 It’s frustrating right?
 It affects our physical and mental health.
 Pick some good books.
-Try to read some motivational or inspirational book, this way it helps us lower our stress.
+There are also eBooks available.
+Try to read some motivational or inspirational books, this way it helps lower our stress.
 Reading at least a little each day can improve our focus and memory function.

 COOKING OR BAKING Busy or no time, these are always our excuses for everything.
 We all know that we are jam packed with errands, school, meetings, business and so on and so forth… nevertheless if we really want to do something, there’s always a way.
 Everybody loves eating, who doesn’t want to?
 So let’s take advantage of the time we are home.
 There are a wide selection of online cooking videos you can watch and try.
 Cook something healthy and delicious for your family and love ones.
 Be creative, make your own recipes.
 Enjoy and have fun with what you’re doing.
 Don’t be afraid to make mistakes forget about your “what if ‘s” If you never try you will never know.
 Be a chef of your own kitchen.
 Do you like cooking or baking?
 I will be sharing some of my recipes on my other blogs you may want to checkout 🙂